 Ah, the hypocrisy is strong with this one.
 The world has changed.
 I have changed.
 The freedoms of which I once gulped so mightily are but fables to my kids.

 Even in the age of cell phones, they do not wander outside the range of my voice.
-I don’t know if there’s been 10 minutes of their lives – excluding time with friends or family – that I didn’t have a full grasp of where they were.
+I don’t know if there have been 10 minutes of their lives – excluding time with friends or family – that I didn’t have a full grasp of where they were.

 Which is safer for kids?
 Gatlinburg or Pigeon Forge?

-First of all, logistically I consider Gatlinburg the safer of the two.
+First of all, logistically I consider Gatlinburg to be the safer of the two.